First-Time Home Buyers

 What kind of home do you want?

 You need a good agent who will work hard for you.
-Our real estate team is dedicated to helping you find the right home, at the best price.
-We want you to find the home that will make you happy without leaving you "house poor".
+Debbie Drummond at Simply Vegas is dedicated to helping you find the right home, at the best price.
+We want you to find the home that will make you happy without leaving you "house poor."

 When you hire us to help you buy your first home, we want to know what you want and how much you can afford.
 Then we'll work to merge your priorities to find the best homes for you to consider.
 We'll send you all the suitable properties as soon as they hit the market.
 Through our office, we also have access to many new listings before they are listed.